-Year of Remembrance: Glimpses of a Forever Foreigner Seattle, WA April 30; 2-4:30 p.m.
-Wing Luke Museum of the Asian Pacific American Experience 719 S. King St.
+Year of Remembrance: Glimpses of a Forever Foreigner Seattle, WA April 30: 2-4:30 n m

+April 30; 2-4:30 p.m.

+Wing Luke Museum of the Asian

+Pacific American Experience

+719 S. King St.

 Join a discussion with Japanese American former incarcerees and their messages to current events and how it relates to the Muslim American experience in 2017, the 75th anniversary of the signing of E.O.
 9066.